Invariant curves for endomorphisms of $\mathbb P^1\times \mathbb P^1$

-The above remark implies that if $\c C$ is $(A,A)$-preperiodic, then $\c C$ is a component of the curve for some $s\geq 0$ and $V_1,V_2$, which commute with $A^{\circ e},$ $e\geq 1,$ and satisfy \eqref{en12}, \eqref{en22} for $n=e.$ To finish the proof we can use an argument similar to the one used in the proof of Theorem \ref{2}.
-Namely, we observe that $C$ is a component of the curve where Moreover, $V_1'$ and $V_2'$ commute with $A^{\circ e}$ and satisfy
+in the same way as in the proof of Theorem \ref{2}.
+To prove the necessity, let us observe that equality \eqref{en21} implies, in the notation of the proof of Theorem \ref{1+}, that the invariant curve \eqref{ccuu} is a component of the curve defined by the equation Therefore, if $\c C'$ is an $(A,A)$-preperiodic curve, then $\c C'$ is a component of the curve for some $s\geq 0$ and rational functions $V_1,V_2$, which commute with $A^{\circ l}$ for some $l\geq 1$ and satisfy \eqref{en12}, \eqref{en22}.
+Furthermore, as in the proof of Theorem \ref{2}, without loss of generality we may assume that $\c C'$ is a component of where fo some $t\geq 1.$ Finally, $V_1'$ and $V_2'$ commute with $A^{\circ l}$ and satisfy

 \br \l{15} Note that since the functions $U_1,U_2,V_1,V_2$ in Theorem \ref{1+} and Theorem \ref{2+} commute with some iterate of $A$, and $A$ is not special, it follows from the Ritt theorem about commuting rational functions (see \cite{r}) that each of the functions $U_1,U_2,V_1,V_2$ has a common iterate with $A$. \er